AbdalaDiasse/cv-pipeline/README.md

-# DeepVisionStream: Scalable DeepStream-Based CV Framework
+# SmartRetail: Scalable DeepStream-Based CV Framework

-**DeepVisionStream** is a modular, scalable, and production-ready computer vision framework based on NVIDIA DeepStream.
+**SmartRetail** is a modular, scalable, and production-ready computer vision framework based on NVIDIA DeepStream.
 It is designed for edge (Jetson) and server (dGPU) deployments, supporting multi-camera management, real-time inference, analytics modules, Kafka/Redis messaging, API control, and monitoring.

 ## 🚀 Features